ElijahMas/q4finalproject-dimayugamasangkay/README.md

+**Updates Description**

+To enhance our website, we will be incorporating persistent data storage to improve user experience by storing their key information  such as their bmi and fitness plan.
+By saving this data, users can revisit their fitness progress and receive correctly tailored recommendations over time.

+Additionally, the update will include two new web pages: a user profile page that will display user details, and a data management page that will allow users to manage (create, read, update, delete) their data, ensuring relevant tracking and advice.

+**Data to be saved**

+1. User account data
+- To manage user authentication and to provide a personalized experience.
+{
+  "account": {
+    "username": "text-string",
+    "name": "text-string",
+    "dob": "YYYY-MM-DD",
+    "password": "text-string",
+    "email": "email-formatted-text-string",
+    "profile": "text-link-to-uploaded-pic"
+  }
+}

+2. Fitness Data
+- To store user-specific fitness records and recommendations.
+{
+  "fitness_data": {
+    "user_id": "unique-user-id",
+    "bmi": "float",
+    "weight_category": "text-string",
+    "quiz_score": "integer",
+    "recommended_plan": "text-string",
+    "last_updated": "YYYY-MM-DD"
+  }
+}

 **Title:** FitFormula

-**Updates Description**

-To enhance our website, we will be incorporating persistent data storage to improve user experience and maintain key fitness-related information.
-This update will introduce a database to store user-generated data such as BMI calculations, quiz results, and personalized fitness plans.
-By saving this data, users can revisit their fitness progress and receive tailored recommendations over time.

-Additionally, the update will include two new web pages:

-User Profile Page – Displays user details, fitness history, and progress.

-Data Management Page – Allows users to manage (Create, Read, Update, Delete - CRUD) their fitness-related data, ensuring better personalization and tracking

 **Description:** Welcome to FitFormula!